Ed-Chris/Stock_Predictor/README.md

 ## Data Pipeline
 Data Collection: Use Yahoo Finance API to fetch live stock data.

 Data Transformation: Convert data into a structured format using Pandas.

 Model Training: Train the LSTM model using historical stock data.

 Prediction: Predict stock prices using the trained model.

 Deployment: Deploy the application using Docker and AWS services.

 ## Machine Learning Model
 The LSTM model is used for predicting stock prices.
 It:
-Collects historical closing prices for the selected stock.
+-Collects historical closing prices for the selected stock.
-Normalizes the data and creates sequences for time series analysis.
+-Normalizes the data and creates sequences for time series analysis.
-Identifies patterns in stock price movements.
+-Identifies patterns in stock price movements.
-Predicts the next closing price based on the most recent data.
+-Predicts the next closing price based on the most recent data.

 ## Limitations and Future Work

 **Current Limitations:**
-Limited variables in the model.
+-Limited variables in the model.
-Predictions are day-to-day rather than minute-by-minute.
+-Predictions are day-to-day rather than minute-by-minute.
-Reduced accuracy due to a shorter data window for faster computation.
+-Reduced accuracy due to a shorter data window for faster computation.

 ***Future Improvements:**
-Incorporate more factors like stock sentiment and global news.
+-Incorporate more factors like stock sentiment and global news.
-Enhance prediction accuracy and reduce computation time.
+-Enhance prediction accuracy and reduce computation time.
-Explore methods for real-time second-by-second stock price updates.
+-Explore methods for real-time second-by-second stock price updates.

 ## How to Run the Project